DevasenaInupakutika/2014-06-25-Reading/Python-Unit-Testing/tutorial.md

     	else:
         	meancount = totalcount/totalrecs

-    	# Return num of records and animals seen
+    	# Return num of records and biosignatures seen
     	return totalrecs, meancount

 __BONUS__ If there is time, write some tests that will pass for a different csv file.